 The Master of Science in Information Systems (MSIS) is a STEM designated program designed to provide students with an advanced and highly sought-after expertise necessary in the field of information systems.
-The program provides training in advanced technical, managerial, and analytical techniques with a focus on digital transformation, data analytics, and cyber security, which will advance student career prospects and prepare them for lifelong learning in a global economy.
+The program provides training in advanced technical, managerial, and analytical techniques with a focus on digital transformation, and data analytics, which will advance student career prospects and prepare them for lifelong learning in a global economy.

 The program consists of a 30-unit, cohort based, and lock-step sequence of courses covering three core components: